amirongit/Blocks/README.md

 # Blocks

-experimental implementation of block chain, using python.
+experimental implementation of blockchain, using python.